MPDL/OpenScienceAgainstHumanity/README.md

 Yes, the title is ironic.
 This game is all about exploring **Open Science** in a fun, interactive way—celebrating its incredible potential (*for* humanity) while also unpacking its challenges and pitfalls.
 Our goal is to spark curiosity, foster learning, all to make the research game more [**FAIR**](https://www.go-fair.org/fair-principles/).
 Are you ready to play, learn, and laugh your way through the world of **Open Science**?🙌

 This game can be played in person or online.
-If you are interested in the printed game, please [reach out](rdm@vu.nl) to us!
+If you are interested in the printed game, please [reach out](rdm@vu.nl)!
 You can find the original version here [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.10017280.svg)](https://doi.org/10.5281/zenodo.10017280) and on [GitHub](https://github.com/ubvu/OpenScienceAgainstHumanity).

 ## Goal of the Game